George Thatcher: Fugitive Slave Act

 In 1788 North Carolina passed a law allowing the capture and sale of any former slave who had been freed without court approval.
 Many freed African Americans fled the state to avoid being captured and sold back into slavery.
 Rev Absalom Jones drafted a petition on behalf of four freed slaves, the first group of African Americans to petition the U.S. Congress.
-The petition related to the 1793 Fugitive Slave Act and asked Congress to adopt “some remedy for an evil of such magnitude.”
+The petition related to the 1793 Fugitive Slave Act, which Thatcher was one of seven representatives to vote against, and asked Congress to adopt “some remedy for an evil of such magnitude.”

 The petition was presented on January 30, 1797, by U.S. Representative John Swanwick of Pennsylvania.
 Although Representative Thatcher argued that the petition should be accepted and referred to the Committee on the Fugitive Law, the House of Representatives declined to accept the petition by a vote of was 50 to 33.

-He did not seek re-election in 1800.
-At the time he left the Congress, he was the last original Congressman still in office.
+In March 1798 Rep. Thatcher renewed debate on the issue of the "rights of man".